SACHSTech/Lesson-Nested-Loops-and-2D-Arrays/README.md

 - How to avoid common mistakes
 - A repeatable debugging process for 2D array logic

+A set of practice problems follows.

-## Part 1: Nested Loops With 1D Arrays
+## Part 1: Nested Loops With Arrays

 ### What Is a Nested Loop?
 Recall a nested loop is a loop written inside another loop.
 The inner loop completes *entirely* for every single iteration of the outer loop.